Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 Does your family enjoy Philly cheesesteaks like mine does?
 Even the kids love this tasty twist on classic sloppy joes.

 I love how easy these cheesy sloppy joes are to make.
-Just a few minutes of prep then the crockpot does all the work.
+Just a few minutes of prep then the crockpot does all the work– just like my slow cooker BBQ brisket, crock pot tater tot casserole, and my slow cooker hot honey chicken sandwich recipe.
 Meanwhile, I can get a few other things done around the house.

 Just in time for dinner, the aromatics start to hit and all I can think about is sinking my teeth into one of these incredible sloppy joe cheesesteak sandwiches.